 So is it worth the expense of a First Class ticket?
 In a word, No. The Galleries First is almost as good, and you can access this with an international Business Class ticket (plus the food appears to be very similar).
 But if you are fortunate enough to gain access to The Concorde lounge or can expense your First Class ticket, it is undoubtedly a delightful lounge to spend a few hours in, and it does edge above the Galleries First Lounge, but only slightly.

-You can see my review of the new British Airways Airbus A380 Club World Service and my review of First Class On The British Airways Dreamliner B787-9.
+You can see our review of the new British Airways Airbus A380 Club World Service and our review of First Class On The British Airways Dreamliner B787-9.

 Image courtesy of The Luxury Travel Expert.